packleader206/liri-node-app/README.md

 <hr>

 ## Setup:
+To run this application, you will need <a href="https://nodejs.org/en/download/">Node JS</a> installed on your computer.

-Open up your command prompt and type the following:
+Once Node JS has been installed on your computer, open up your command prompt and type the following:

            1. git clone https://github.com/packleader206/liri-node-app.git ENTER